molofgarb/ytdl-GUI/README.md

 - yt-dlGUI_pyinstaller.bat is used to call pyInstaller to compile the script, ytdlGUI.py, along with its assets, into the final executable.

 ## To-do:

 - add option to delete downloaded videos if cancelled

-- clear input after download (advanced options)
+- clear input after download, with ability to turn off as toggle
-- add option to disable download prompt (advanced options)

 - dropdown menu for picking formatting options
+    - use 'listformats' option on YoutubeDL object
+    - toggleable ability to have individual format selection (off by default)

 - change download button to a cancel button while downloading
+    - and have it actually work

 - download log

 - add true macOS compatability
     - fix icon issue on mac
 - organize code to be less of a mess